 Skip to main content

-I was awarded the biggest project to date for my motion design studio Stablished Projects titled, ‘Near Future 4’.
+2018, we were awarded our first large project to date for our motion design studio titled, ‘Near Future 4’.
 I got to lead a team of 8, consisting of:

 • 1 Project Manager,